 TIP: Identify which metrics are valuable to your business (eg tracking changes in rankings, where conversions are coming from, organic traffic data, click-through-rates, page speed, domain authority and bounce rate) and then monitor them regularly to track your progress.

-In today’s ultra competitive online space, SEO isn’t a nice-to-have, it’s a business imperative.
+In today’s ultra competitive online space, SEO isn’t a nice-to-have, it’s a business imperative and something you can do on your own or outsource.
 Done properly, it will deliver substantial benefits and can help businesses achieve sustainable growth over the long-term.

 Are you frustrated customers can’t find your website?